API-market/apimarket/server/example/README.md

 This is an example NodeJS Express server
 It uses the server library to check that incoming requests have a valid ore-access-token

-You can ore-enable any Express Server by just adding the `apiMarketRequestValidator()` middleware to the express request pipeline.
+You can ore-enable any Express Server by just adding the `oreRequestValidator()` middleware to the express request pipeline.

 Or, you can check for a valid token yourself using the `checkOreAccessToken()` function.